 In addition to the state-mandated services, localities provide other services that are either necessary (water and sewer, police and fire protection, etc.) or desired by residents (parks and recreation, cultural activities, etc.).
 Local governments need the flexibility and resources to collect revenues to meet all their responsibilities.

-Two fundamental problems in Virginia’s intergovernmental structure are first, the state does not fund at adequate levels, existing services, particularly education, that it requires local governments to provide; and second, local officials have very limited revenue options, which forces them to rely heavily on real estate, personal property taxes and other local revenue sources to pay for services.
+Two fundamental problems in Virginia’s intergovernmental structure are first, the state does not fund at adequate levels, existing services, particularly education and law enforcement, that it requires local governments to provide; and second, local officials have very limited revenue options, which forces them to rely heavily on real estate, personal property taxes and other local revenue sources to pay for services.

 Further, to improve the relationship of the state and local governments, the state should: